sonata-nfv/son-install/README.md

 ## Requirements

-* 'son-install' version 2.1 requires Ansible 2.3.0
+* Ansible 2.3.0+
+* Shade 1.16.0+

-* actually, 'son-install' assumes 'ubuntu' or 'centos' default username to run the playbooks - in the near future, this limitation will be removed, by using a generic 'sonata' user.
+NOTE: actually, 'son-install' assumes 'ubuntu' or 'centos' default username to run the playbooks and key based authentication - in the near future, this limitation will be removed, by using a generic 'sonata' user.

 ## Usage